RENTAL EXPENSES IRELAND – High Court decision in Revenue Commissioners v Thomas Collins

 • A company which was not incorporated in Ireland but is managed and controlled in Ireland will not be prevented from being taxed as an Irish tax resident company according to the amendments to Finance Act 2014.

-There are specific rules for companies incorporated in Ireland before 1st January 2015.
+Are there specific rules for companies incorporated in Ireland before 1st January 2015?

 The new provisions apply only from the earlier of the following dates: